 Dumfries has been an incredible place to immerse myself in Burns-mania.
 The passion and local pride on display has been unparalleled and whether it’s later this week or over future events in years to come, I’ll happily point anyone in this direction.

 There are all sorts of Burns events going on from top to bottom in Scotland this month.
-To get the full run down of and gather up pretty much everything you could ever need to know about Burns and the big night, read more here with this comprehensive list of resources.
+To get the full run down of and gather up pretty much everything you could ever need to know about Burns and the big night, read more here with this guide.
 You can also read about my fellow Scotlanders’ Burns adventures – read on for Patricia‘s and Laura‘s own Burns experiences around the country.